CivicActions/ssp-toolkit/docs/ssp.md

 ### Part a)

-#### Drupal specific control support
+#### CivicActions Responsibility

-Virus scans are performed by ClamAV is a server-hosted tool protecting the application from Trojans, Viruses and other malicious cyber-threats.
+Virus scans are performed by ClamAV, a server-hosted tool protecting the application from Trojans, Viruses and other malicious cyber-threats.
 Real-time scans are conducted whenever files are uploaded from any external source and malicious code is blocked or quarantined when detected.
-All traffic traversing the server is sanitized before being delivered.
+All file-based traffic traversing the server is sanitized before being delivered.
+All input form text is validated and sanitized.

 ### Part b)

-#### Drupal specific control support
+#### CivicActions Responsibility

-Anti-virus definitions and malicious code protection mechanisms are configured and updated automatically.
+Anti-virus definitions and malicious code protection mechanisms are configured and updated automatically on a nightly basis.

 ### Part c)

-#### Drupal specific control support
+#### CivicActions Responsibility

-The Cloud Operations Team receives information system security alerts, advisories and notifications in response to malicious code detection.
+CivicActions Operations receives information system security alerts, advisories and notifications in response to malicious code detection.
 These messages are sent to group email distribution lists to ensure all members of the team receive the proper information in a timely manner.

 ### Part d)

-#### Drupal specific control support
+#### CivicActions Responsibility

 False positives during malicious code detection and eradication are dealt with on a case by case basis.
 Potential impacts on the availability of the information system are detailed in a false positive report depending on if the report is for the OS, database or web application.